 And to cover any issues that might be specific to the region or area you invest in, such as snow removal.
 You’ll want to make sure that the names & numbers on this list are reliable, affordable, and that when you call, they answer & can take care of a problem in a reasonable timeline.

 With RentRedi you can add your favorite maintenance person to your account, for free.
-Many services make adding extra seats or inviting maintenance personal to the site an added cost, at RentRedi we see them as valuable members of your team who shouldn’t have to cost more to include in your process.
+Many services make adding extra seats or inviting maintenance personnel to the site an added cost, at RentRedi we see them as valuable members of your team who shouldn’t have to cost more to include in your process.

-Or, if you have yet to find the best property maintenance manager for your rental business, you can sign up for maintenance coordination services that find vetted professionals for you.
+Or, if you have yet to find the best property maintenance manager for your rental business, you can sign up for premium maintenance services that find vetted professionals for you.
 All options can be managed from your RentRedi maintenance dashboard.

 Chapter 4: Manage Maintenance Requests In A Timely Manner